thetharp-031/thetharp-031/README.md

-- 👋 Hi, I’m Isaac Amponsah Sam.
+- 👋 Hi, I’m Everyone!
 - 👀 I’m interested in Teaching, Learning, playing football and watching sports activities.
 - 🌱 I’m currently learning coding and how to engage effectively in the crypto world.
 - 💞️ I’m looking to collaborate on Pi Network Developer community and also, working with UK DFEs.